Callum Hudson-Odoi new Chelsea contract: From Arjen Robben's heir at Bayern Munich to Eden Hazard's successor at Stamford Bridge | Goal.com

 However, the Blues believe that he will prove worth all of the time, effort and money they have invested in holding on to him.

 Hudson-Odoi could have been Robben's heir at Bayern.
-Instead, he will he Hazard's at Chelsea.
+Instead, he will be Hazard's at Chelsea.